-Getting business finance isn’t easy even with a good credit rating, let alone a bad one.
+Getting business finance isn’t easy even with a good credit rating, let alone a bad one and it can be quite tricky to improve your credit rating.
 When you are starting a new business, by definition you have no track record.
 This is a problem for lenders, who see a successful past as the best indicator of a successful future.
 Because there are no historical sales or accounts for a new business, they will look to other indicators to assess your track record.
 They will include your previous experience in the industry, any track record of running another business, and of course your personal credit history.

 Your credit rating, along with a report that explains the rating, can be located from several credit agencies, such as Experian, Equifax or Noddle.
 You should research your report before trying to get business finance so that you are armed with the information.
 Lenders will certainly run a search, so it’s best to approach them with all that facts.